 What’s the Best Diet for Weight Loss?

 New diets come out all the time.
 Some of them are fads, many seem to have studies attached to them.
-If you’re like most people, you might wonder if someone finally actually has unlocked the secret to effective, easy to maintain weight loss.
+If you’re like most people, you might wonder is south beach diet going out of business.
 At F.I.T., we don’t believe in fads.
 We have proven success helping our members get in the best shape of their lives.
 Part of doing so involves knowing the truth about nutrition.
 Here’s a breakdown of 20 of the most popular diets.

 Some diets are hard to stick to.
 They make big promises, and while you might lose weight, they aren’t based on healthy eating.
 Here are a few of the ones to avoid:

 The Atkins Diet — Carbs are bad, but you can eat all the protein and fat you want.
 Many fruits and vegetables are to be avoided.

 - Perricone Diet — This diet is supposed to be anti-inflammatory.
 It cuts out bread, sugar, potatoes and other foods.
 The ADA says the quantities, portions and nutritional advice of this diet go against what science proves is healthy eating.

 - LA Weight Loss — This program offers support groups, which is nice, but the whole diet is based on buying the program’s products.
 They’re expensive and the success of their supplements isn’t backed by any clinical evidence.